-By law, someone who has been medically certified as having a permanent condition that affects their intelligence and social functioning (eg, Alzheimer's or Parkinson's, but many other conditions may apply) is 'disregarded for council tax purposes' in England, Scotland and Wales.
+By law, someone who has been medically certified as having a permanent condition that affects their intelligence and social functioning (eg, Alzheimer's or severe learning difficulties, but many other conditions may apply) is 'disregarded for council tax purposes' in England, Scotland and Wales.
 It means you can claim:

 - A 25% discount – if you live with someone with a severe mental impairment and no other adults, or only adults who have also been disregarded for council tax purposes.

 - A 100% discount – if you have a severe mental impairment and live alone.

 We began raising awareness of this issue more than a year ago and have seen many successes, such as Paul's.
 He said: "Thanks – with your guide, I just helped my parents claim back £2,400 council tax as dad has Parkinson's."

 Yet many people have struggled to claim, like Philip, who said: "My wife started receiving benefits for Parkinson's in 2001.
 My council originally told me that we didn't qualify as we had savings.
 However, it eventually admitted it had given us wrong information and we were given a 25% discount."